Some1private/ElijahPrintifyAutomation/README.md

 New Web App: https://printify.streamlit.app/

-To receive a free license key for 24 hours (Works on web app & program): https://printifyautomation.com/
+To receive a free license key for 24 hours: https://printifyautomation.com/

 The Printify Automation Tool is a Windows application that streamlines the process of creating and publishing products on Printify.
 It allows you to easily duplicate base products with multiple images, saving you time and effort.